refugeetech/platform/README.md

 * Knowledge Hub: Problems, Solutions, Ideas, Q&A, Forum  ,, ; Is crowdsourced
 * Associations: Relationships exist between project, problems they target, other projects targeting a specific problem, partners/financers/volunteers of a projects, etc.

-# The purpose and background of the project hub
+## The purpose and background of the Project Hub

 The project hub focuses on projects that are doing things for the integration of newly arrived.
 Tech projects are projects focuses on tech.
 There are other initiatives such as publicly or privately run refugee camps, transit housing, volunteering networks such as Refugees Welcome, and others.

-# High level requirements of the minimum viable project hub
+## High level requirements of the minimum viable Project Hub

 * Projects should be able to “apply” to be listed on the project hub.
 * Tech projects and other initiatives are made distinct on the hub which makes it easy for visitors to know what kind of project it is*.